Australia will manage COVID-19 differently after Christmas. Here's what's been announced

 - Vaccines will remain free.

-Australians will soon need a doctor’s note to receive a free COVID-19 test, despite being warned to expect new waves “on a regular basis” for at least two years.
+Australians are being warned to expect new COVID-19 waves "on a regular basis" for at least two years.

 The federal government will invest $2.8 million in a national COVID-19 management plan for 2023, releasing its strategy to deal with the pandemic from January onwards.